Senior Football Managers

 - 1965: Mick Higgins (Cavan)

-It is worth noting that from 1973-1977 we find Seán Logue named as ‘team manager’, however that title was defined as organising training and reporting on attendance of players at each session to the selectors.
+John Donlon replaced Seán Murray as manager in November 1973 and retained the role until late 1975, with Seán Mulvihill in charge of training in Dublin.
+It is worth noting that from 1973-1977 we find Seán Logue named in local media as ‘team manager‘, however that title was defined as organising training and reporting on attendance of players at each session to the selectors.
 The modern-day ‘Manager’ role is equivalent to the ‘Trainer’ role in past years.

 Brendan Hackett was appointed in April 1987 (aged 26).
 His backroom team was John Greene, Seán Donnelly, T.J.
 Ward and Christy Mannion.
 He stepped down in June 1990.
+He is the youngest person to ever manage the Longford Senior team.

 Mike Kenny was appointed in September 1992.
 His backroom team was Pat Manicle and Eugene Murtagh.
-Kenny stepped down in August 1994.
 Eugene McGee appointed the management team as part of a larger plan to revive Longford football from 1992, which McGee was charged with leading.
 Mike won 4 Senior Championship medals with Cashel and was a member of the Longford senior team from 1968 to 1980.
-He has the distinction of marking the great Matt Connor on his Championship debut with Offaly.
+Mike has the distinction of marking the great Matt Connor on his Championship debut with Offaly.
+He stepped down in August 1994.

-Tom Donoghue was appointed in September 1994.
-His backroom team was Brendan Gilmore, Philip Kiernan and Jimmy Fox.
-Tom resigned in April 1995 citing a lack of commitment from players, when only 12 players showed up for a challenge game vs Offaly as part of Leinster Championship preparation.
-T.J.
-Ward, Brendan Gilmore and Jimmy Fox took over as caretaker management for the Leinster Championship game against Meath, while John Greene took as caretaker manager for the All Ireland B Championship campaign before Eamon Coleman was appointed to the role in August of that year.
+(Following Tom Tonoghue’s sudden departure in April 1995, a temporary team of T.J.
+Ward, Brendan Gilmore & Jimmy Fox took over for the Leinster Championship game against Meath, while John Greene took over for the All-Ireland B Championship campaign before Eamon Coleman was then appointed to the role in August of that year).

 Eamon Coleman was appointed in August 1995.
 His backroom team was Dessie Dolan (Snr), Noel Greene and John ‘Speedy’ McCormack.
 He stepped down in May 2007.